If there’s one thing we’ve learned after years of publishing apps to the app store, it’s this:

 If you’ve already launched your app but the traction isn’t where you hoped, then I hope you’ll take some of these tips and get started today.

 If you’re still in the early stages of building an app, we’ve put together a free app-design checklist to help you move through the entire process.
-The app-design checklist will show you EXACTLY what you need to do to go from idea to success.
+The app-design checklist will show you EXACTLY how to launch an app and tell you what you need to do to go from idea to success.

 Click the image below to access the free checklist: